aws-powertools/powertools-lambda-typescript/docs/utilities/batch.md

     --8<-- "docs/snippets/batch/gettingStartedDynamoDBStreams.ts"
     ```

+    1.  **Step 1**.
+Creates a partial failure batch processor for DynamoDB Streams.
+See [partial failure mechanics for details](#partial-failure-mechanics)

 === "Sample response"

     The second record failed to be processed, therefore the processor added its sequence number in the response.